tiagofilipe12/PlasmidCoverage/README.md

 For now, this developing branch of this repo provide two versions of the same script:

 * Version *PlasmidCoverage.py* maps against only one plasmid sequence.
+This option is deprecated however you can still use it.
+Just make sure you install prettytable - `pip install prettytable`

 * Version *PlasmidCoverage_Sdb.py* allows users to compile multiple fastas into one or having one multi-fasta file to calculate plasmid coverage.